 Other Possible Accommodations

-- MS Word -with spell check or not penalized for spelling errors
+- MS Word – with spell assistance or not penalized for spelling errors

 - adjustable desk